 If you've been feeling too busy, too hurt, or preoccupied with present threats, scripture meditation can provide an anchor for your soul, a refuge amidst the storm.

 So, how do you begin?
 It's simple.
 Start by setting aside a few quiet moments each day to read a Bible passage.
 You can search online for passages that relate to your circumstances and desires.
 As you read, speak the words out loud, ponder on them, and allow them to permeate your thoughts and emotions.
 Carry those words with you throughout the day, repeating them, thinking about them, and praying over them.
+And while scripture meditation is a powerful tool, sometimes we need additional guidance for finding peace and tranquility in challenging circumstances.
+If you're looking for more practical tips, check out my blog post How to Pray When You're Stressed and Overwhelmed.

 Here's a prayer prompt to start: